Changissnz/selfinterest/README.md

 sentience being non-automatic, there is still the matter of "correction" to argue for the artificial axiom not being capable of auto-correction.
 The artificial axiom originates from self-interest.
 There is nothing innately wrong with self-interest.
-Every artificial axiom is susceptible to being ignored on condition.
+But every artificial axiom is susceptible to being ignored on condition.
 Every artificial axiom, before instances attributed to it, can be split into at least two alternatives: of accepting or rejecting the envisioned practice of the artificial axiom.